Online by Design: 5 Things to Look for in a Great Online Education

 A hastily-prepared online course based on a weekly routine of logging in, reading some course materials and writing an essay about what you’ve learned simply does not cut it.
 A successful online learning environment features interactions, content and coursework that keep students engaged as they develop and progress.
 This can be accomplished in a variety of ways—video, interactive projects, simulation labs and class discussions can all help keep you coming back and engaged in the human side of learning.

-Another way Rasmussen College works to keep students engaged is through assignments that apply what you’ve learned to scenarios you could easily encounter on the job.
+Another way Rasmussen University works to keep students engaged is through assignments that apply what you’ve learned to scenarios you could easily encounter on the job.
 You’re not just writing papers and taking tests—you’re asked to do.
 These scenarios are developed by subject matter experts and instructional design professionals to provide an authentic assessment of a student’s ability to use new skills.

 “For example, if you’re in a Human Resources program, instead of writing a 2-page paper about something you’ve just learned, you’ll be placed in a fictionalized business scenario where you’re an HR leader tasked with executing and communicating a human capital plan,” Doherty explains.